tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 Marginal densities estimation
 =============================

-We now compute the pointwise posterior mean densities for different *x* value.
-Specifically, we first subdivide the observed data in bins with
+We now compute the pointwise posterior mean and credible intervals of the response densities for different values of *x*.
+Specifically, we first divide the observed data into bins.

 ``` r
 break.points <- c(0, 15,30,45,60, 75, 180)